0lafe/4chanRepostBot/README.md

     Can manage multiple accounts

-    treads some as thread posters and one as a universal reply bot
+    treats some as thread posters and one as a universal reply bot

     some checks for image incompatibility